dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

         objects[0] = new Object(); // throws java.lang.ArrayStoreException
         List<Integer> list = new ArrayList<>(List.of(1));
         List<Object> objectList = list; // won't compile
-        // for the same reason you can't create array of generics List<String> genericArr[] = new List<String>[10]; // won't compile List arr[] = new List[10];
+        // for the same reason you can't create array of generics - because if you could you could reassign it to another type array
+        List<String> genericArr[] = new List<String>[10]; // won't compile
+        List arr[] = new List[10];
     }